-Futures Melbourne Cup betting is a great way to lock in juicy 2015 Melbourne Cup odds on the horses likely to be nominated for and finish well in the Melbourne Cup field when the iconic clash takes place at Flemington on the first Tuesday of November.
+Futures Melbourne Cup betting is a great way to lock in juicy Melbourne Cup odds on the horses likely run in the 24-starter Melbourne Cup field when the iconic clash takes place at Flemington on the first Tuesday of November.

 With each acceptance stage the Melbourne Cup betting markets and Melbourne Cup odds firm on the horses progressing towards the ‘race that stops a nation’.

-In the early Melbourne Cup betting markets the only real bet types open are Fixed Win odds where you back the horse you think will become the Melbourne Cup winner.
+In the early Melbourne Cup betting markets the only real bet types open are all-in prices where you back the horse you think will become the Melbourne Cup winner.